-Isolated from the rest of the world and without information: The inhabitants of the indigenous community of Jubal in Ecuador have been left on their own since the outbreak of the COVID-19 pandemic.
+Isolated from the rest of the world and without information: the inhabitants of the indigenous community of Jubal in Ecuador have been left on their own since the outbreak of the COVID-19 pandemic.
 Supply chains have collapsed, and farming families are threatened with malnutrition and financial hardship.
 Knowledge of agroecological farming methods promises salvation.
-Translated with DeepL

 “Every now and then, we receive news of overcrowded hospitals from the cities.
 Otherwise we hear nothing.
 It is frightening,” says Flor Collaguazo.
 The 24-year-old woman lives in the community of Jubal in the highlands of Ecuador.
 The nearest town is three hours away.
-In Chimborazo province, Ecuador’s poorest region, you will look in vain for hospitals or pharmacies.
+In Chimborazo province, Ecuador’s poorest region, there are no hospitals or pharmacies to be found.

 Malnutrition and isolation

 Isolation was followed by hardship.
 Even before the crisis, the indigenous families were living at the subsistence level.
 The interruption of market access means that an existential source of income has been lost for them.
-Even the supply of commercial seeds and fertiliser no longer works during the crisis.
+Even the supply of commercial seeds and fertiliser has been affected by the crisis.
 This puts families who rely on conventional agriculture in great difficulty.
 Small farming families are increasingly running out of money and food shortages are growing.

 Agroecology as a solution